winitzki/scall/tutorial/programming_dhall.md

 ```
 $\square$

-Now we begin the proof for the Church encodings for mutually recursive types.
+Now we begin the proof of the Church encodings for mutually recursive types.

+The proofs in both cases (least and greatest fixpoints) have many similar steps.
+The first step is to express `U` via `T` and to derive a fixpoint equation for `T` alone.
+We already know how to encode fixpoints defining a single recursive type, and we will use those encodings to express `T`.
+Then we will use the Church-Yoneda identity (for least fixpoints) and the Church-co-Yoneda identity (for greatest fixpoints) to show that the Church encodings of `T` are equivalent to the type formulas given above.
+The derivation for `U` will be exactly similar and will be omitted.

-Let us first consider the greatest fixpoints and rewrite the equations `T = F T U` and `U = G T U` as:
+Let us first consider the greatest fixpoints.
+Rewrite the equations `T = F T U` and `U = G T U` as:

 ```dhall
 -- Type error: Dhall does not support recursive definitions.